2013 Tipperary county hurling team season: 2013 Munster Senior Hurling Championship

-2013 All-Ireland Senior Hurling Championship

 Phase 2

 The game was shown live on TV3.
 A crowd of 23,307 attended the game in Nowlan Park in Kilkenny on a sunny Saturday evening.

-The sides were level at half-time on a 1-06 to 0-09 with Lar Corbett getting the goal for Tipperary after 14 minutes when he finished with a shot to corner of the net when the ball broke to him from ten yards out.
+The sides were level at half-time on a 1–06 to 0–09 with Lar Corbett getting the goal for Tipperary after 14 minutes when he finished with a shot to corner of the net when the ball broke to him from ten yards out.
 Corbett was forced off with a hamstring injury after 28 minutes.
 Henry Shefflin came on as a substitute for Kilkenny with five minutes remaining as they ran out winners by three points.
 The game was Brendan Cummins's last match for Tipperary.